Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Fermi -LAT data analysis

 We constructed a model of the observed $\gamma$-ray emission consisting of the following components: 1)~PKS 1510--089, the source of interest; 2)~all other 4FGL sources within a $15^{\circ}$-circle centered at the position of PKS 1510--089; 3)~galactic and isotropic background $\gamma$-ray emissions, represented by the $\texttt{gll\_iem\_v07}$ and $\texttt{iso\_P8R3\_SOURCE\_V2\_v1}$ models, respectively\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}}.
 We modelled the spectrum of PKS 1510--089 with the PowerLaw2\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/xml_model_defs.html}} function allowing its two parameters (photon flux and spectral index) to vary freely during the model optimization.
-Photon fluxes of diffuse $\gamma$ rays and 4FGL sources within 3$^{\circ}$ from the ROI center were also left free, while other model parameters, including 4FGL sources' spectral parameters and photon fluxes from sources outside of the radius of 3$^{\circ}$ from the ROI center, were fixed at their catalog values.
+Photon fluxes of diffuse $\gamma$ rays and 4FGL sources within 7$^{\circ}$ from the ROI center were also left free, as well as the spectral shapes of 4FGL sources within $5^{\circ}$ from the ROI center, while other model parameters, including 4FGL sources' spectral parameters and photon fluxes from sources outside of the radius of 7$^{\circ}$ from the ROI center, were fixed at their catalog values.

+After the initial optimization done with the \texttt{fermipy.GTAnalysis.optimize} tool all sources with their test statistic $TS < 16$ or predicted total number of photon counts $N_{\mathrm{pred}} < 10$ were removed from the ROI model.
+Then, the updated model curves were fitted to the observational data with the \texttt{fermipy.GTAnalysis.fit} tool.